Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Background and notation

 where $\la.,.\ra$ denotes the standard positive definite Hermitian form on $\C^{n-1}$.
 Since $\cosh^{-1}(x)$ is increasing, the following lower bound can be obtained for the metric :

 The holomorphic sectional curvature of this metric is $-1$ and the sectional curvature of this metric varies on $[-1,-\frac{1}{4}]$ (see \cite{goldman1999complex}).
-It follows that the holomorphic bisectional curvature of this metric is bounded above by a negative constant since the holomorphic bisectional curvature always can be written as the sum of two sectional curvatures.
+It follows that the holomorphic bisectional curvature of this metric is bounded above by $-\frac{1}{2}$ because the holomorphic bisectional curvature always can be written as the sum of two sectional curvatures.

-\subsection{Toroidal Compactification}
+\subsection{Toroidal compactification}

 The complex ball quotient $X$ has a unique toroidal compactification $\Xb,$ which is a smooth projective variety (see \cite{MOK}).
 The boundary divisor of this compactification $D:=\Xb\setminus X$ is a disjoint union of abelian varieties with ample conormal bundle.
-The Kähler form of the Bergman metric on $\Sn$ is given by
+The K\"ahler form of the Bergman metric on $\Sn$ is given by

 (see \cite[Lemma 2.1]{bakker2018kodaira}).
-Let $\omega_{X}$ be the K\"ahler form induced by the Kähler form $\omega_{\Sn}.$ It follows from Mumford's work on the singular Hermitian metric \cite{mumford1977hirzebruch} that the Bergman metric on $X$ extends as a good Hermitian metric to $\Xb.$ Integration against $\omega_{X}$ on the open part represents (as a current) a multiple of the first Chern class
+Let $\omega_{X}$ be the K\"ahler form induced by the K\"ahler form $\omega_{\Sn}.$ It follows from Mumford's work on the singular Hermitian metric \cite{mumford1977hirzebruch} that the Bergman metric on $X$ extends as a good Hermitian metric to $\Xb.$ Integration against $\omega_{X}$ on the open part represents (as a current) a multiple of the first Chern class

 where $K_{\Xb}$ is the canonical bundle of $\Xb$ (see \cite{bakker2018kodaira}).